Alex Verdugo Player Props: Red Sox vs. Orioles

-The Boston Red Sox, including Alex Verdugo and his .538 slugging percentage in past 10 games, including four extra-base hits but no homers), battle starter Kyle Bradish and the Baltimore Orioles at Oriole Park at Camden Yards, Tuesday at 6:35 PM ET.
+The Boston Red Sox, including Alex Verdugo and his .525 slugging percentage in past 10 games, including four extra-base hits but no homers), take on starter Tyler Wells and the Baltimore Orioles at Oriole Park at Camden Yards, Wednesday at 1:05 PM ET.

 Alex Verdugo Game Info & Props vs. the Orioles